mariana-stefani/portfolio/README.md

 * **Bug 2**
     * **Problem:** On small screens, the navbar dropdown button was not working.
-    * **Solution:** I fixed the issue updating the JQuery script from version 3.5.0 to the version 3.5.
+    * **Solution:** I fixed the issue updating the JQuery script from version 3.5.0 to version 3.5.

 * **Bug 3**
     * **Problem:** When importing the layout pages within jinja to *base.html* nothing was rendering.